Accurate and convergent energetics of color centers by wavefunction theory: Introduction

-In the first place, the numerical exploration of the crystalline structures with point defect~\cite{Zhang2020} is typically performed using density functional theory (DFT) based methods~\cite{Jones2015}.
-This approach enables the computation of many relevant properties of color centers, such as formation energies, charge transition levels, spin states, hyperfine tensors, zero phonon lines, and photoluminescence spectra, albeit with varying accuracy, as summarized in reviews Ref.~\onlinecite{Freysoldt_2014,Dreyer_2018,Gali_2019,Zhang2020}.
-However, the widely applied DFT is an inherently single-determinant method for ground state calculations, and it has limitations in describing states of strongly multireference nature.~\cite{Cohen2012,Verma-2020} Thus, despite the tremendous theoretical progress in recent decades in studying correlated electronic states with DFT~\cite{Makkar2021}, the quantitative description of solid state color centers still poses challenges~\cite{Doherty-2013,Gali-2023}.
+In the first place, the numerical exploration of the crystalline structures with point defect\cite{Zhang2020} is typically performed using density functional theory (DFT) based methods\cite{Jones2015}.
+This approach enables the computation of many relevant properties of color centers, such as formation energies, charge transition levels, spin states, hyperfine tensors, zero phonon lines, and photoluminescence spectra, albeit with varying accuracy, as summarized in reviews Ref.[\citenum{Freysoldt_2014,Dreyer_2018,Gali_2019,Zhang2020}].
+However, the widely applied DFT is an inherently single-determinant method for ground state calculations, and it has limitations in describing states of strongly multideterminantal nature (also referred to as "multireference" or "multiconfigurational" character in the literature)\cite{Cohen2012,Verma-2020}.
+Thus, despite the tremendous theoretical progress in recent decades in studying correlated electronic states with DFT\cite{Makkar2021}, the quantitative description of solid state color centers still poses challenges\cite{Doherty-2013,Gali-2023}.